Hervar77/infinity-doc/mkdocs/api/infinity.list.md

 Parameters:

 - src: `infinity.list`
-  >the list to assign data from
+  >The list to assign data from.

 - mode: `infinity.list.operator`, optional
-  >the assignment mode
+  >The assignment mode.

 Example: